 How does Cal Trans think funneling traffic from highway 90 into residential neighborhoods is going to help solve anything?
 They say extra lanes to allow more traffic and extending a major freeway, so it empties into your backyard is the answer.
 Imagine this.
 Admiralty Way is now a “freeway” off-ramp.

-Our law firm notes that Cal Trans has no available reports online showing how this plan will protect Marina del Rey residents.
-Nor for that matter, do they explain how artificially increasing traffic will help lessen residential traffic congestion.
-All the material available online about this subject is full of conclusions that it SR 90 extension is good.
+Our law firm notes that Cal Trans has no available reports online, showing how this plan will protect Marina del Rey residents.
+Nor for that matter, do they explain how artificially increasing available online positive information about this subject is full of conclusions that it SR 90 extension is good.

 It will also encourage those who should be taking Lincoln to take a shortcut through Admiralty.
 So when Lincoln Blvd. is the real problem, with its ancient lane system designed for days of yesteryear, Cal-trans want to carve a path into the beautiful and modern Marina.